Numerous FKTs or “Fastest Known Times” were set on U.S. trails in 2013.

 On his solo journey, which saw him cover roughly 42 miles in 6 hours, 21 minutes, there were no spectators, no aid stations, no finishers’ medals, and, as with most record-setting attempts, no one else racing.
 That’s part of what makes the quest for a Fastest Known Time—aka an “FKT”—so special.
 Essentially course records for a given distance on a trail, they’re becoming more popular as mountaineering and fastpacking smack up against the fastest ultrarunners ever.
 Rob Krar’s effort is the new gold standard for the Grand Canyon speed expedition known as the Rim-to-Rim-to-Rim.
 (Krar posted video proof of his efforts on his YouTube channel.)

 FKTs are falling in amazing fashion.
-Spanish superstar Kilian Jornet broke Bryce Thatcher’s 29-year-old record for running up and down Wyoming’s 13,770-foot Grand Teton last summer by 12 minutes, only to have local Andy Anderson, a visiting Rocky Mountain National Park ranger, break slice another minute off the FKT 10 days later.
+Spanish superstar Kilian Jornet broke Bryce Thatcher’s 29-year-old record for running up and down Wyoming’s 13,770-foot Grand Teton in 2013 by 12 minutes, only to have local Andy Anderson, a visiting Rocky Mountain National Park ranger, break slice another minute off the FKT 10 days later.

 Meanwhile, the TransZion FKT, a 48-mile route across the Zion National Park in Utah, has been broken in each of the last five years, including three times in the month of May.
 And it’s not just men or single-day records.
 Jennifer Pharr-Davis completed the 2,181-mile Appalachian Trail in a massive 46-day push.